RetroPie/RetroPie-Docs/docs/Runcommand.md

 Since 4.0.3 the runcommand can show a custom "launching" image instead of the traditional dialog infobox.
 The custom launching images must be placed at `/opt/retropie/configs/SYSTEM_NAME/` and named as "launching.jpg" or "launching.png".

+The conditions to show the custom launching image are:
+- Launch menu: enabled
+- Launch menu art: disabled
+- existence of the `launching.jpg` or `launching.png` file in the proper config directory.

 Example: if you have a cool NES related image and want to show it right before launching a NES game, you have to name the image file as `/opt/retropie/configs/nes/launching.jpg`.

 A more general launching image (not related to a specific system) can be named as `/opt/retropie/configs/all/launching.jpg`.